 The requirements of interdisciplinary studies and research, recognition of the needs of undergraduate students, the urgency of achieving operating economies-these and other factors have revived interest in centralizing physically dispersed library units in order to improve access to resources and avoid costly duplication in the development and maintenance of collections.
 There are circumstances, however, such as campus geography, intensity of use, and size of collections which may continue to justify the maintenance of multiple library units.
-Remote storage facilities, undesirable as they may be, may also be established in attempting to deal with space inadequacies.
+Remote storage facilities may also be established in attempting to deal with space inadequacies although this usually inhibits convenience of access.
 Where the pattern of decentralization persists in any form, it is important that libraries be located so as to minimize inconvenience to all library users.9